 Magister Nottingham holds a Masters of Divinity degree which he received magna cum laudae from the Graduate Seminary of Phillips University.
 He is the author and translator of seventeen books, ranging from children’s books to spiritual masterworks translated from the original French.
 He is an active parishioner at Joy of All Who Sorrow Orthodox Church in Indianapolis and is a media producer and communications consultant.
-Click here for a video statement from Magister Nottingham.

 Fr.
 David Wey was ordained to the Orthodox priesthood in 2005 and has served as the full-time parish priest to Ss.
 Constantine and Elena Orthodox Church since September 2006.
 After studying at Oral Roberts University in Tulsa, Fr.
 David had a long career in the recording industry, where he was a writer, arranger and producer, and a briefer stint in the IT world while serving as a deacon.
 Married for 35 years, he and his lovely wife, Janene, have three grown children and are the proud grandparents of Gideon and Ephrem.
 A lifelong learner with a particular affinity for all things Tolkien, Lewis, MacDonald and Rowling, Fr.
 David serves as the Spiritual Director of Hagia Sophia Classical Academy (Rector.)

 Magistra James teaches all subjects in first and second grades.
 She loves doing crafts and teaching children about Jesus Christ, the Theotokos, the Saints and the church.
 When it comes to feast days, she enjoys arranging flowers for the church.
 Her most rewarding experience at Hagia Sophia was teaching kindergarten – hearing the students read a simple word and sentence after learning it and also receiving thank you notes from them written by hand.
 Magistra James is thankful that HSCA provides a great opportunity to be a part of the students’ academic and spiritual development.